The Magic of the French Daubière

-This sidebar is a supplement to The Clay Mystique
+This sidebar is a supplement to Paula Wolfert and the Clay Pot Mystique

 Bulbous pots are ideal for cooking all sorts of meats, for turning tough cuts buttery soft.
 The French daubière, instantly recognizable by its tall, potbellied shape and distinctive lid, is designed so that the ingredients can be packed inside with only a small amount of liquid and then set over low heat to braise.
 The ingenuity of the pot lies in the way it slowly conveys heat up from the bottom, causing the tough connective tissues in meat, called collagen, to transform into gelatin rather than simply dissolve and melt away, as occurs when more direct high heat is applied during roasting in a hot oven.